 You'll have opportunities to go on an international study trip and get valuable experience working on live marketing campaigns with local, national or international organisations.

 When you graduate, you'll be ready to work in many areas of the fashion and marketing industries, in organisations of all sizes.

 Qualifications or experience

-- A 2:1 degree in a relevant subject, or equivalent professional experience and/or qualifications.
-An interview/portfolio may be required as part of the selection process.
+- An upper second class honours degree in a relevant subject, or equivalent professional experience and/or qualifications.

 English language requirements

 - English language proficiency at a minimum of IELTS band 6.5 with no component score below 6.0.